LouisSavoie/horizontal-template/instructions.md

     * Change classes of Nav items to 'off' if you are not using it's corrisponding section.
     * Change classes of Nav items to 'o1' - 'o20' to reorder them.
 Set to 'o100' to send to the end.
     * Change class of Header to 'stay' for a header to stay at the top of the page, leave as 'move' for Header to stay at the top of the window.
+    * IF HEADER STAYS - Change class of header to 'dark' to get dark text if using a light background on title section or 'light' for light text if using a dark background on title section.
 7. Topinfo
     * Replace href for Google Maps.
 (Navigate to your location on Google Maps then click on the Menu then 'Share or embed map' then 'COPY LINK'.
 Paste link into href.)
     * Replace href for Email with 'mailto:' + your email address.